 Please note: Enable a contact method to receive notifications.

-Under the Essentials Plan, custom notification rules are not available and you are only able to configure one rule per event (such as New Alert, Schedule Start, etc).
+Under the Free and Essentials Plans, custom notification rules are not available and you are only able to configure one rule per event (such as New Alert, Schedule Start, etc).

 New Alert and Acknowledged Alert are expanded above to show the rules set for those events to notify the user.